 Located on the eastern shore of Lake Winnipesaukee, Wolfeboro is a beautiful vacation town.
 “The Jewel of Lake Winnipesaukee” Wolfeboro is nestled on the eastern shore of the lake and surrounded by the beauty of forests and mountains.

-Take a stroll through town for Ice cream, Lunch over looking the bay and wonderful shops for those special gifts!
-Take a ride on the M/S Mount Washington as she stops in at the Harbor and sounds her arrival horn!
+Take a stroll through town for Ice cream, enjoy lunch over looking the bay and brouse our wonderful shops for those special gifts!
+Take a ride on the M/S Mount Washington as she stops in at the surrounding Harbors and sounds her arrival horn!
 Diving, swimming, kayaking, boating and the list is endless.

 Wolfeboro is a quaint New England community with a rich heritage.
-Winter Carnival yearly too with horse drawn sleigh rides!
+Winter Carnival held here yearly during winter months with horse drawn sleigh rides!
 Year round fun for the whole family.
 “The Oldest Summer Resort In America.”
-Come visit New Hampshire.
+Come visit the Lakes Region!